ba5eem/react-console-colors/README.md

 # react-console-colors
 Adding colors to console.logs inside browser inspector.

-I made this because I wanted to make it easier for finding my console logs in the browser, without having to user a bunch of random text symbols.
-I feel like this is a cleaner approach.

-How to user

-For nodejs color output you can find a much better package called 'colors'

-Adding colors to console.logs inside browser inspector.
 =========

 I made this because I wanted to make it easier for finding my console logs in the browser, without having to user a bunch of random text symbols.
 I feel like this is a cleaner approach.